cybernetics/sly/README.md

  * No dependencies on other libraries
  * Less than **3 kb** ([shrinked](http://dean.edwards.name/packer/) and [gzipped](http://en.wikipedia.org/wiki/Gzip) or *5kb* [Base62 encoded](http://dean.edwards.name/packer/))
  * *Extensible* pseudo selectors, attribute operators and combinators
- * JS libraries can override internal methods, e.g. ´getAttribute´
+ * JS libraries can override internal methods, e.g. `getAttribute`
  * *Standalone* CSS3 parser generates a *reusable* JS representation from selectors
  * Representations and their computed methods are cached
  * Code follows the MooTools philosophy, respecting strict standards, throwing no warnings and using meaningful variable names